Project Horana Go Greener

 Here’s how we act on climate change:

-3. Renewable energy and greenhouse gases: We meet 95% of our steam requirements through biomass fuel.
-This renewable source of energy has helped us reduce our Co2 emissions by 84% of the last 8 years.
-Our factory is also equipped with solar streetlights, taking us one step closer to becoming carbon positive by 2030, which means that 100% of our energy will come from renewable sources.
+2. Using renewable energy and reducing greenhouse gases: We meet 95% of our steam requirements through biomass fuel.
+This renewable source of energy has helped reduce our Co2 emissions by 97% of the last 9 years (2012-2021).
+Our factory is also equipped with solar streetlights, taking us one step closer to moving to 100% renewable or recycled ingredients by 2030.